Enhancing Hallucination Detection through Noise Injection

 \subsection{Case Study Setup}

-We focus this case study on mathematical reasoning tasks using the GSM8K \citep{cobbe2021training} dataset. \rebuttal{We experiment with the GSM8K test set, containing 1319 questions, using in-context learning examples from \cite{wei2022chain}.} \rebuttal{As shown in Table~\ref{tab:demo}, following in-context learning examples, LLM can produce coherent yet incorrect answers—i.e., hallucinations—highlighting the need for effective hallucination detection in such reasoning tasks.} This extends beyond prior work on hallucination detection \citep{malinin2020uncertainty, lin2022towards, lin2023generating, kuhn2023semantic, chen2024inside}, which primarily focuses on question-and-answer tasks such as TriviaQA \citep{joshi2017triviaqa}.
+We perform an initial case study using the GSM8K dataset \citep{cobbe2021training}.
 Section~\ref{sec:experiments} demonstrates that our algorithm also generalizes to knowledge-based question-and-answer tasks.

+In this study, we use the GSM8K test set, containing 1319 questions, together with in-context learning examples from \cite{wei2022chain}.
+The dataset consists of mathematical question-response pairs \(\{\text{x}, \text{y}\}\), where each response includes both the reasoning and the answer: \(\text{y} = [\text{r}, \text{a}]\).
+As shown in \Cref{tab:demo}, following in-context learning examples, an LLM can produce coherent yet incorrect answers—i.e., hallucinations—highlighting the need for effective hallucination detection in such reasoning tasks.

-GSM8K consists of mathematical question-response pairs \(\{\bm{x}, \bm{y}\}\), where each response includes both the reasoning and the answer: \(\bm{y} = [\bm{r}, \bm{a}]\).
-As shown in Table~\ref{tab:demo}, the reasoning chains for GSM8K can be lengthy, yet the final answer is more critical.
-Therefore, treating all tokens equally in uncertainty estimation, as in Equations~\ref{eq:entropy} and \ref{eq:ln_entropy}, can be less effective.
-To address this, we estimate uncertainty by counting the occurrences of each answer string and introduce the metric of \textit{Answer Entropy}:
+For effective hallucination detection for GSM8K through uncertainty estimation, we design an uncertainty metric as described in \Cref{eq1}.
+As illustrated in \Cref{tab:demo}, reasoning chains can be extensive, although the final answer holds greater importance.
+Consequently, assigning equal weight to all tokens during uncertainty estimation may be suboptimal.
+Since the final answer in GSM8K is numerical, metrics such as lexical similarity \citep{lin2022towards} or semantic entropy \citep{semanticentropy} are less applicable.
+Instead, we estimate uncertainty by counting the number of occurrences of each final answer and introduce the metric of \textit{Answer Entropy}: